Free Things to Do in Orlando

 Listen to Live Music at East End Market

 On Saturday afternoons, between 2 and 5, head to the East End Market to listen to live music.
-You can check out the vendor booths at the same time.
-Or sit and relax while the music plays in the background.

 Play Disc Golf at Barnett Park